tru0067/GTFO-VanillaReloaded/README.md

 ### Slug Shotgun

+*Slug Shotgun has decent stats and a valuable 20 damage breakpoint, but just suffers in a few too many areas to truly shine.
+We've given it a little bit more range, a little bit more ammo and a little bit more fire-rate.*

 -   Falloff end: 40 -> 50
 -   Bullet cost: 12.0 -> 11.5
     -   Rounds/refill: 7.50 -> 7.83